songster-sa/aws-developer-associate-notes/readme.md

     - Regular S3 - high redundancy
     - S3-IA - infrequent access - charged per retrieval
     - S3-one zone IA - stored in 1AZ - cost 20% less
-    - Reduced redundancy - when data can be recreated
+    - Reduced redundancy - when data can be recreated - almost depricated - same as one zone IA
     - Glacier - archival use - very cheap -very infrequent - takes 3-5hr to retrieve
     - Intelligent tier - for unkown patterns (2 subtypes - frequent and infrequent)
-- S3 licycle rules
+- S3 lifecycle rules
     - transition actions
     - expiration actions
 - **data is private by default - public access is forbidden by default**